cjohansson/emacs-parser-generator/README.md

 ### Sentential-form

-A list of one or more non-terminals and terminals, example `'(A "A" c ":")`
+A list of one or more non-terminals and terminals, example `'(A "A" c ":")`, the e-symbol is allowed depending on grammar.

 ### Productions